 Director of MEF-Israel & IVP Israel

 Nave Dromi is primarily responsible for the day-to-day activities of the Israel Victory Project (IVP) in Israel, working closely with members of the Knesset Israel Victory Caucus, opinion-shapers, members of the defense establishment, and Israeli social sectors to further the victory paradigm.
 A former commander in the Israel Defense Forces and frequent contributor to Haaretz, she previously worked at the Institute for Zionist Strategies.

-Winfield Myers is director of the Middle East Forum's Campus Watch, which reviews and critiques Middle East studies in North American universities.
+Winfield Myers is managing editor of the Middle East Forum and director of its Campus Watch project, which reviews and critiques Middle East studies in North American universities.
 He has taught world history and other topics at the University of Michigan, the University of Georgia, Tulane, and Xavier University of Louisiana.
-He was previously managing editor of the American Enterprise magazine and CEO of Democracy Project, Inc., which he co-founded.
+He was previously managing editor of The American Enterprise magazine and CEO of Democracy Project, Inc., which he co-founded.
 Mr. Myers has served as senior editor and communications director at the Intercollegiate Studies Institute and is principal author and editor of a college guide, Choosing the Right College (1998, 2001).
 He was educated at the University of Georgia, Tulane, and the University of Michigan.

 Thelma Prosser has been in charge of the Middle East Forum office since 1995.
 She previously worked at the Foreign Policy Research Institute for over twelve years.